Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_demonstrating-proof-of-possession.md

    Session Authentication is only compatible with DPoP when used along with one of the other supported authentication methods:

-    * If multiple `openid-connect` plugins are configured with the `session` auth method, we strongly recommend configuring different values of [`session_secret`](/hub/kong-inc/openid-connect/configuration/#config-session_secret) across plugin instances for additional security.
+    * If multiple `openid-connect` plugins are configured with the `session` authentication method, we strongly recommend configuring different values of [`session_secret`](/hub/kong-inc/openid-connect/configuration/#config-session_secret) across plugin instances for additional security.
 This avoids sessions being shared across plugins and possibly bypassing the proof of possession validation.

 The following example shows how to enable this feature for the JWT Access Token Authentication method.
 Similar steps can be followed for the other methods.